johngage/tlpf-1/content/post/tlpf-gets-another-opportunity-to-present-a-refugee-team-in-2020/index.md

 Pur Biel is training at the Tegla Loroupe refugee training centre in Ngong, Kenya

-This will be the second time the refugee Olympic team will participate after a ten member team show cased an exemplary performance in the 2016 Olympics in Rio De Janeiro, Brazil.
+This will be the second time the Refugee Olympic team will participate after a ten member team show cased an exemplary performance in the 2016 Olympics in Rio De Janeiro, Brazil.

 This initiative is a continuation of IOC commitment in playing its role in addressing global refugee crisis.